Die Like You’re Living

 Another funeral observation took longer for me to absorb.
 Evidently, when Jim was told he only had a couple months left, he didn’t make any significant life adjustments.
 Think about that.
 If you only had two months left in this life, would you spend it living exactly like you are now?
 Would next weekend resemble this past one if you only had a handful of weekends left?
 In Jim’s case, his daily life was already tuned to the frequency of the priorities that defined him, so there was little to change.”

-Latest posts by Brian Harris (see all)
+Latest posts by lauren-b4da6b (see all)